-- Auditors must verify that the district has the required 25% LOB. - Re-compute the district's calculation for each new room or building.
+- Auditors must verify that the district has the required 25% LOB. - Re-compute the district's calculation for each new room or building. - Verify that election was held prior to 7-1-2014 (certification from the county election commissioner)

 BILINGUAL/ESOL WEIGHTING